-OPEN COURSES (O)
+Open Courses (O)

 Open Courses allow students to learn concepts and skills designed to prepare them for further study in the subject area.
 Generally, in Grade 9, optional courses are offered as open courses, for example music, art, drama, business studies, family studies, physical education and technological studies.
-Expectations are created for all students and these students can have a variety of learning skills.
+Expectations are created for all students and these students can use their variety of learning skills to succeed.